Brain Science

 Half of us Lack a Vital Mineral for Brain Health about undefined

 How well your brain works depends on how well your synapses work.
 The synapses are the places where the brain’s neurons communicate with each other.
 As research shows, the reliability and efficiency of these communications depend on abundant levels of a certain mineral.
 And it just so happens that about half of us are dangerously low in that mineral.
-If you change your diet to make sure you get more of this mineral, there’s good evidence that your increased intake will improve the function of your synapses and protect your mental abilities against the hazards of aging.

 The mineral in question is magnesium.
-And researchers are becoming convinced that when you run short of it your brain’s neurons and cognitive abilities can short out like a malfunctioning electric circuit.
+And researchers are becoming convinced that when you run short of it, your brain’s neurons and cognitive abilities can short out like a malfunctioning electric circuit.

 Enhances brain power in young and old alike